Ingrid Goes West: Filming

 Principal photography, which took place over five weeks, began in July 2016 in Los Angeles and wrapped that August in Joshua Tree, California.

 A focal point of the film is a scene set to the song "All My Life" by K-Ci & JoJo.
 Initially this song was meant to be Seal's "Kiss from a Rose" (which would have tied into the Dan character's obsession with Batman, as it is from the Batman Forever soundtrack), but Seal's asking price for the song was higher than the production could afford.
 Spicer's sister recommended "All My Life" as a replacement.

 Release

 Ingrid Goes West had its world premiere at the Sundance Film Festival on January 20, 2017.
-Shortly after, Neon acquired the North American distribution rights to the film.
+Shortly after, Neon acquired the North American distribution rights to the film, its first acquisition of a film screened at the festival, for around $3 million, prevailing over studios including A24 and Netflix.
 It was theatrically released on August 11, 2017.

 Reception

 Box office

 Following several weeks in limited release, the film went wide on August 25, 2017, and grossed $3,019,057 from 647 theaters, an average of $1,208 per venue.